imbhuvi1/BridgeLabz-Training/README.md

   - Solved some Java method problems.

 - **26-DEC-2025 (Friday):**
-  - Submitted Level1, Level2 and Level3 Java method problems.
+  - Submitted solution of the assignment : Java method .
-  - Submitted Extra problems of Java Strings.
+  - Submitted solution of the assignment: Extras Java Strings.
   - Learned concepts of Date&Time and Built-in functions.

+# 📅 Week 2: Object-Oriented programming

+- **29-DEC-2025 (Monday):**
+  - Submitted solution of the assignment: extra problems of built-in functions.
+  - Submitted solution of the assignment: four scenerio-based problems.
+  - Submitted solution of employee wage computation problem.

+- **30-DEC-2025 (Tuesday):**
+  - Submitted solution of line comparison problem.
+  - Submitted solution of snake & ladder problem.
+  - Learned linux terminal commands.
+  - Learned OOPs, procedural programming, class and objcets concepts.
+  - Submitted solution of the assignment : Java Class and Object.